 - You can do trust accounting in Firm Manager, but it doesn’t have any other bookkeeping or accounting functions, so you will need QuickBooks or Xero, too — without any integration.

-- Firm Manager will sync your calendar with Google Calendar, but there are no other integrations.
+- Firm Manager will sync your calendar with Google Calendar or your calendar and contacts with Outlook, but there are no other integrations for now.

 On the flip side, Firm Manager already does most of what you would to run a practice.
 It’s pretty good at what it does, even if it lags the competition a bit.
 Plus, it’s support community is full of input from its users, and LexisNexis seems to be listening carefully.
 In particular, project manager Chris Anderson is very active in the support community.
 If you are patient and want to have a say in how your firm’s practice management software develops, you might have a greater chance than usual with Firm Manager.

 Firm Manager offers a 30-day free trial.
 After that, it is just $45/month for the first user, and $30/month for additional users.
 That’s not the cheapest (MyCase has a slight edge, at the moment), but it is competitive.